joaopedrofbz/Improving-Decision-Support-with-Power-BI-Using-Na-Minha-Rua-Lx-Data/README.md

 - The Medallion (Bronze–Silver–Gold) ELT design implemented in Microsoft Fabric;
 - The Kimball-style dimensional model over Na Minha Rua LX incidents and Open-Meteo weather;
 - The Power BI semantic model (TMDL) and DAX measures used by the dashboards.

-> **Note on Fabric Git export:** due to limitations in Fabric Git integration in this project, some operational artefacts (e.g., Dataflow/Notebook definitions) could not be exported as code files.
-In those cases, the repository provides a precise narrative specification of each transformation step, while the semantic layer is versioned via TMDL.

 ---

 ## 1. Methodology in one page